flintm/insight-CRM-consult/README.md

 * **All**: `"prep.*"`
 * **Any**: `"(\b[^(not)] a lot\b)|(\b[^(not)] too m.*\b)|(\bhurcule.*\b)|..."`

 Python's `re` package unfortunately does not support an `and` regex, meaning that each topic would require two passes of the string with a `True` return (yes, I could do more with lookaheads or lookbehinds and I do not claim that such a regex call is in any way optimized).
 That said, running the full set on a given comment would take at most 30 ms (on my 7-year-old computer), and 10,000 comments could be analyzed in 7 minutes.
-Through a few rounds of tweaking, I was able to tag topics to about 10&times; as many reviews as the heuristic classifier.
+Through a few rounds of tweaking, I was able to tag topics to about 10&times; as many reviews as the original heuristic classifier.

 <img src="https://github.com/flintm/insight-CRM-consult/raw/master/images/vennsNoCountWithArrow.png" width = "550" alt="Original vs DT topics">

+As shown in the Venn diagram, my approach also identified more reviews with overlapping or multiple topics.

 ### 3.4 Single-topic classification using machine learning
-While the "improved" regex-based decision tree might be a reasonable interim solution, it would still fall victim to totally human-designed algorithm, in that it cannot adapt to new data.
-The "prep" category had a reasonable amount of tagged tickets in both the original and new decision tree, and I selected it to build a single-topic classifier.
+While the "improved" regex-based decision tree might be a reasonable interim solution, it is still completely human-designed, and unable to adapt to new data.
+The "prep" category had a reasonable amount of tagged tickets in both the original and new decision tree, and I selected it to build a single-topic classifier that would hopefully be more robust in the future.

-Trail runs used varying numbers of features and word counts, and counts of "but" and "lot" regularly came in very high in the importance rankings.
+Trial runs used varying numbers of features and word counts, and counts of "but" and "lot" regularly came in very high in the importance rankings.
 Following this lead, I reran my bag-of-words analysis, and ended up with this call to obtain a bag of words that included "prep":

 ```
 cv = CountVectorizer(	max_df    = 0.87,